ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 # Application Description

-In the running code of example chapter03_02, the first 100 prime numbers are calculated with a sieve method.
+In the example chapter03_02, the first 100 prime numbers are calculated with a sieve method.
 The sieve-based prime number calculation is realized within the application task of the software in the cooperative multitasking scheduler.